Suchit0807/suchit-portfolio/README.md

 * **Tools Used:** Excel (Data preprocessing & calculations), Tableau (Dashboarding & visual storytelling).
 * **Project Goal:** To uncover insights for revenue optimization and scalable growth strategies based on detailed sales analysis.
 * **Live Dashboard:** [View Expansion Insights Dashboard on Tableau Public](https://public.tableau.com/authoring/Activity_17351610903030/Story1#1)
-* **Technical Blog Post:** (If you create a blog post for the Expansion project later, you can add a link here following the format above.
-Otherwise, remove this line.)

 ---